 Upper bound limit: Due limited computer resources (note that fCite is provided for free), we needed to apply a limit of 100 PMIDs per query.
 Simply divide your list into 100-PMID parts if needed.

-AVG_ARTICLE_SCORE is a fractional score (FLEARCR) for single publications (FLEARCR divided by the number of publications).
+AVG_ARTICLE_SCORE is a fractional score (FLAERCR) for single publications (FLAERCR divided by the number of publications).
 It is a highly useful metric for the assessment of group leaders, as this score reflects the average quality regardless of the group size (in other words, publishing 50 papers per year will not increase this score if they are on the average weak).
 This score was developed in the quest for preferring quality over quantity.

 AVG ARTICLE IMPACT per YEAR is the yearly impact of articles published per year (AVG_ARTICLE_SCORE * average number of papers per year).
 This score partly captures the whole research group’s impact and can be severely distorted by group size.